ntxn/Node.js-Bootcamp/node-farm/README.md

   - Puting a placeholder in the html file so that we can later replace that placeholder with the data from the file we read.
 Ex: `<h2 class="product__name">{%PRODUCTNAME%}</h2>`
   - `{%PRODUCTNAME%}` is a placeholder.
 It can be anything as long as nothing like that appear in the html so we don't replace the wrong data
   - `let output = temp.replace(/{%PRODUCTNAME%}/g, product.productName)` - using regular expression `/.../g` makes sure all of the placeholders will be replaced, not just the first one if we were only using a string

+- <a href="#">Modules</a>

+  - In node.js, every file is treated as a module
+  - To use a module in another module, we need to export it.
+There are multiple ways to export a module
+  - One of them is to assign whatever we what to export to `module.exports` (In each module, we have access to object called `module`).
+Ex: `module.exports = (input) => {... return output;}`
+  - To use it in another module, we have to require it.
+In the case above, we can call it any names.
+Ex: `const replaceTemplate = require("./modules/replaceTemplate");`

 - Screenshots (HTML & CSS was provided)